Trauma Therapy in Portland

 Fear, rage, and overreactions are normal responses if you've had a traumatic experience.
 Perhaps you suffered from a physically or emotionally abusive relationship in your childhood, and it's left you with hidden emotional scars.
 Or maybe you were recently in a relationship with someone who had narcissistic personality disorder, a substance abuse problem, or an untreated mental illness.
 Any of these experiences could disrupt your sense of joy and happiness and impact your ability to feel safe in relationships.

-Traumatic experiences have a way of staying with you for years after the fact, but the good news is that healing is possible.
+What's more, traumatic experiences have a way of staying with you for years after the fact, but the good news is that healing is possible.
 Through my compassionate, evidence-based, and holistic approach to trauma treatment, I believe that I can help you process and resolve the pain of the past.
-I am both a therapist and a board-certified psychiatrist, so I am able to incorporate medication management alongside the deeper work of trauma therapy.
+I am both a therapist and a Board Certified psychiatrist with over 10 years of rigorous training from Harvard Medical School, Cornell, and Columbia University.
+This unique combination of education and experience positions me to augment your healing process by seamlessly blending medication management with the deeper work of trauma therapy.

 Many People Don't Even Realize They've Experienced Trauma